• Skip to main content

 6. Control your anger

 Speak less and to the point.
 Be a good listener.
-Regardless of the circumstances, never sound harsh, never try to threaten your client or lose your temper.
+Regardless of the circumstances, never sound harsh or try to threaten your client, or lose your temper.
 If you annoy them, it may delay your payments further.
-A threatening language can even result in a counter legal action against you Do you know there are debt collection laws in every state, and some of them also apply to original creditors like you?
+A threatening language can even result in a counter-legal action against you Do you know there are debt collection laws in every state, and some of them also apply to original creditors like you?
 Generally, the in-house collections are not very successful after the account has been over 30-60 days past-due date.

 Talk diplomatically and amicably.
 Keep your conversation short and to the point.